 - I’ve done some research for some bags that could work to carry it around in with a priority on materials that are quite light and not too bulky

-- I haven't tried or tested any of these bags, but done many hours of research to find these, so I hope it gives some inspiration of the types of bags you could get to carry yours around with you without making it from scratch!
+- I've only now tried and tested this black canvas bag from ASOS, but note the others haven't been tried but hope it gives some inspiration of the types of bags you could get to carry yours around with you without making it from scratch!

 - The dimensions of my pillow are approx: